faenrandir/a_careful_examination/documents/spiritual_experiences-testimony-holy_ghost/resources_on_faith_spiritual_witnesses_and_epistemology.md

 1. [FairMormon -  Why do I "feel the spirit" when watching movies?](http://en.fairmormon.org/Holy_Ghost/Feeling_%22the_spirit%22_while_watching_movies) (relevant apologetic response)
 1. [FairMormon - "Feeling the spirit" while listening to ex-Mormon "exit stories"](http://en.fairmormon.org/Holy_Ghost/%22Feeling_the_spirit%22_while_listening_to_ex-Mormon_exit_stories) (relevant apologetic response)

 *acknowledgement: Many of these were first compiled into list form by /u/fuzzy_thoughts [here](https://www.reddit.com/r/mormon/comments/9fujov/why_are_you_sure_about_mormonism_being_true/e5zj8d4/) including several posts and videos that I wasn't previously aware of.
-He also alerted me to one of the street epistemology videos and the Dunning video.*
+He also alerted me to one of the street epistemology videos and the Dunning videos.*